Bob's Basic Guide to Markdown

 A Quick and Practical Guide to Markdown Syntax You Can Use Right Now

 Markdown is a lightweight markup language used to format text.
-I'm using right now to write this basic examples of Markdown article.
+I'm using it right now to write this basic examples of Markdown article.

 Headings